 I admit that my first reaction was not fear for his life but it was anger, anger that he could bring this into my home and expose his younger brother to drugs.
 They shared the same room, the room I was finding all these things in!

-I knew that I would have to be in control of my emotions before I approached him concerning this issue, and I had time to cool off and figure out what was happening because it was going to take a few hours before the “high” he was experiencing wore off.
+I knew that I would have to be in control of my emotions before I approached him concerning this issue, teenage over the counter drug abuse.
+I had time to cool off and figure out what was happening because it was going to take a few hours before the “high” he was experiencing wore off.

-At that moment, I took the time to educate myself.
+At that moment, I took the time to educate myself about teenage over the counter drug abuse.
 I mean let’s be honest, I was in shock!
 I never had to deal with this before, and I had always prayed that I would never have too!I mean I thought this would have been avoided after all the conversations we had about the dangers of drugs when they were younger.

 Yet, this is the road he chose…

-I was forced to walk down the path of parenting a teen addicted to prescription drugs.
+I was forced to walk down the path of trying to help a teenager drug abuse problem.

 It scared me!

-How Do You Talk to Your Teen Who is Addicted to Drugs and How Do You Get Through It?
+How Do You Talk to Your Teenager Who is Addicted to Drugs and How Do You Get Through It?

 I have learned through many conversations with other parents who have dealt with this type of situation that evidence is everything.
 Without evidence, your child will deny everything you have to say.
 I personally have found out even with having evidence, he tries to deny his actions.
 My son has even gone so far to blame his younger brother.